 This brief article, written for the short-lived “Sports Driver & Road Monthly”, is what looks like a transcription of Archie Vicar’s impressions of the 1977-and-a-half Chevrolet Camaro Z-28.

 During the late 1970s the motoring correspondent Archie Vicar was in demand on both sides of the Atlantic.
 He would fly from Heathrow to New York on Concorde, do a test drive and fly back to his next assignment in the Midlands, six times a month.
+Photos by Karl Olsensen.
+Due the poor quality of the original images stock photos have been used.

 What is this then?
 A sporty Camaro?
 It sounds like a contradiction in terms but somehow Chevrolet have decided to have a go at making a Camaro that can negotiate bends in the road.
 It still looks brash and crudely assembled in the American style.
 There is nothing here to scare even the most careless assembly-line workers at British Leyland.
 The nose cone evidently comes from a different car and the rear bumper is made of a plastic as convincing as an amputee’s orthosis.
 Is it a kind of American XJ-S?